lucalves/lucalves/README.md

 ## Personal things

-- 🌱 I’m currently studying Swift and TypeScript.
+- 🌱 I’m currently studying Swift and NodeJS.
 - 🛠 I’m working with React, React Native and Typescript.
 - 📝 I have some articles published on [this repository](https://github.com/lucalves/articles).